magnarllc/backend-code-challenge/README.md

 ### http://{server}/vccl

 #### PUT
-Provide a copy of the VCCL to the service
+Provide a copy of the VCCL to the service.
+This may be used on service startup to feed the initial VCCL into the system, or later during runtime to provide an updated list.
+If a new list is provided, the old list should be flushed from the system and replaced by the new one.

 Example: